Ehsan-Afzali-2024/dash/README.md

 **Dash.css** is a simple, lightweight (31 KB gzipped), and highly configurable CSS framework designed to streamline web development.
 It can be utilized as both a CSS framework and an SCSS framework.
 This file provides an overview of the available utility classes, organized by their functionality.

+## Using Dash.css as a CSS Framework

-To get started, simply copy the `dist/css/dash.min.css` file into your project and embark on your development journey!
-You can customize the configuration by editing the `src/config.scss` file.
-For instance, you can change the `$-prefix` variable from `-` to `_`, adjust color names, and more.
+To get started, simply copy the `dist/css/dash.min.css` file into your project and begin your development journey!
+You can customize the framework by editing the `src/config.scss` file.
+For example, you can modify the `$-prefix` variable from `-` to `_`, change color names, and more.

 To apply your changes, run the following command: